skys-mission/half_bottled_blender_plugin/README.md

 Generates random blinking animations using the まばたき (Blink) shape key.
 Create this shape key if missing.

+Warning: This feature will destroy the keyframes of まばたき shape keys within the frame range.

 1. Select the parent object of an MMD model.
 2. Configure parameters and click "Generate".
+3. Wait until cursor returns to normal.

 ![blink_args.webp](.img/blink_args.webp)